chrishenn/better_power/readme.md

 I thought I'd attempt to take on power settings by themselves at first, and expand to other settings as time allows.
 As of today, my above-stated goals are not necessarily achieved - and the code itself is as anemic as possible to produce a running UI.
 On the other hand, it is already significantly better than the built-in "change advanced power settings" window - which can't be resized! - if you can get it to build and run in its current state.

 Some features are held back by the beta-ish nature of WINUI3.
 However, most of these things just need time to research, design, and implement.
 As a first foray into a strongly OOP UI, this has been a strange and interesting project.
+A note - I pretty much directly cloned the UI design from PowerToys [https://github.com/microsoft/PowerToys].

 ## What is present in this application: